-Edited by Robbi, Anonymous, Eng, Lynn and 1 other
+Edited by Robbi, Eng, Lynn, Rebecca M.

 Hunting wild boar is very popular in many areas.
 Not only can the meat be prepared in a variety of ways, much like domesticated hogs, but it helps to keep the population of the wild pigs under control.

 There are several ways of preparing and cooking wild boar.
 The main thing to remember is not to overcook the meat because it is leaner than meat from domestic hogs.
 Here is a favorite and it is excellent with the accompanying sauce.

 - Trim the fat from the boar loin, although typically there will be much less than domesticated pork.

 - You can use a favorite seasoning on the pork or salt and pepper is just fine.
 There are a lot of rubs that many people like and they may be used if this is desired.
 The less spices that are used, the better the actual flavor of the meat.

 - 4Vegetable oil

 - 41 tbsp.butter

 - 1Using a skillet, heat oil on medium-high heat.Advertisement